What tests are suggested for the diagnosis of diabetes mellitus in cats?

 Glucose in the urine (called glucosuria), as well as persistently increased blood glucose levels (called hyperglycemia), in a cat with appropriate clinical signs is diagnostic for diabetes mellitus.

 The presence or absence of ketones in the urine should be evaluated in diabetic cats.
 Ketones are byproducts of fat metabolism.
-Increased mobilization of fat occurs in diabetic cats because their insulin deficiency causes poor use of carbohydrates as an energy source.
+When cells don't get the insulin signal to absorb glucose from the blood (because of insulin deficiency or resistance), then the body breaks down fats, producing ketones to supply energy.
 Depending upon your cat's clinical signs, the presence of ketones in the urine may indicate a more severe or long-standing case of diabetes mellitus.

-Once my cat has been started on insulin therapy, what monitoring tests will be necessary?
+Once my cat starts insulin therapy, what monitoring tests will be necessary?

-At home, other important things you can do for your cat include monitoring her appetite, water consumption, energy level, grooming habits (unkempt greasy haircoat can indicate lack of diabetic control), and urine output.
+At home, the most important thing you can do for your cat is to carefully monitor her appetite, water consumption, energy level, urine output and grooming habits (a messy, greasy haircoat can indicate lack of diabetic control).
 Any changes may signify the need for additional testing and/or adjustments in the insulin dosage.
-It is very important that you do not make adjustments in insulin dosage without first consulting your veterinarian!
+It is very important that you do not adjust the insulin dosage without first consulting your veterinarian!

 At the beginning of insulin therapy, more frequent (daily) monitoring of blood glucose (with or without urine glucose) is indicated.
 Either very high or very low glucose levels indicate the need for adjustments in insulin dosage with the guidance of your veterinarian.

 Serum fructosamine level can be used to help evaluate your cat's response to insulin therapy.
 Fructosamine is measured from a single blood sample.
-No special preparation (e.g., fasting) is required before fructosamine testing.
-Serum fructosamine levels are proportional to the average blood glucose concentration that your cat has achieved over the past 7 - 14 days.
-Therefore, it can be used in long-term monitoring of diabetic cats.
+No special preparation (e.g., fasting) is required.
+Serum fructosamine levels are proportional to the average blood glucose concentration that your cat has achieved over the past 7–14 days, so it can be used in long-term monitoring of diabetic cats.

 Recent changes in blood glucose concentrations are not detected by serum fructosamine levels.
 Therefore, if your cat is showing any behavioral changes that might signal a new insulin requirement, then direct blood glucose levels are more appropriate.